Website / Intranet editor

-Valerie Bevan, PhD MSc MA CSci FIBMS, Suffolk, BSMT Chair, BSMT member since 1986
+Valerie Bevan, PhD MSc MA CSci FIBMS, Suffolk, BSMT committee member since 1986

 Having worked in various NHS microbiology labs, Valerie joined the Public Health Laboratory Service as Head of Technical Services in 1995 and became Director of the Department for Evaluations, Standards and Training in the Health Protection Agency.
 For nearly 20 years, in this and previous roles, Valerie led the development of UK Standards for Microbiology Investigations and chaired the working group for developing bacteriology methods for many years.
 She sat on the IBMS Council for two years where she was diversity champion.
 Her interest in gender and other equality and diversity issues led to her studies for an MA and PhD in Management Learning and Leadership.

-Valerie and her husband have a small collection of Classis Cars and she edits a Car Magazine for the 289 Register (https://www.the289register.com), a club for AC Ace and Cobra owners, builders and enthusiasts.
+Valerie and her husband Byron have a small collection of Classic Cars and she edits a Car Magazine for the 289 Register (https://www.the289register.com), a club for AC Ace and Cobra owners, builders and enthusiasts.

 (1) Knowing her Place: Positioning Women in Science by Valerie Bevan & Caroline Gatrell